The Ultimate In Birding Tours

 Whilst mammals are not conspicuous, we should encounter the attractive Finlayson’s Squirrel and Indochinese Ground Squirrel.

-While based at Kratie, we will visit an area of wetlands and paddyfields where we shall have a second chance for the rare and declining Asian Golden Weaver which can often be found in this area alongside Streaked and sometimes Baya Weavers.
+While based at Kratie, we will also visit an area of wetlands and paddyfields where we shall have a second chance for the rare and declining Asian Golden Weaver, which can often be found in this area alongside Streaked and sometimes Baya Weavers.
 The area is also good for Cotton Pygmy Goose, Watercock, Ruddy-breasted and White-browed Crakes, Grey-headed Swamphen, Lesser Coucal, the attractive Plain-backed Sparrow and Red Avadavat.
 Pallas’s Grasshopper Warbler is easier to try and see here compared with our boat trip at Prek Toal.

-Cambodia & Laos: Day 10 After some earely morning birding at Kratie, we will head for Phnom Penh airport, from where we take a late afternoon or early evening flight to Vientiane, the capital of Laos, for an overnight stay.
+Laos: Day 1 From Phnom Penh we take a late afternoon or early evening flight to Vientiane, the capital of Laos, for an overnight stay.

 Along the river, we should also find River Lapwing, Grey-throated Martin, Wire-tailed Swallow, Red-whiskered Bulbul, Thick-billed Warbler and Chestnut-tailed Starling.